Reform Commissions of Bangladesh: Anti-Corruption Reform Commission

+This commission was formed on 3 October 2024 with a brief to eliminate systemic corruption, to reform institutions, and to restore transparency in governance.
+The commission is led by Iftekharuzzaman, executive director of Transparency International Bangladesh (TIB).

-Commission list
+Judicial Reform Commission

+This commission was formed on 3 October 2024 with a brief to propose necessary judicial reforms aimed at making the judiciary independent, impartial, and effective.
+The commission is led by Shah Abu Nayeem Mominur Rahman, former Justice of the Appellate Division of the Supreme Court of Bangladesh.

 Electoral System Reform Commission

-To establish a representative and effective democracy in Bangladesh by ensuring free, fair, and participatory elections through the reform of the existing electoral system, the interim government formed the Electoral System Reform Commission to prepare a report with necessary recommendations for electoral reform.
-On October 3, 2024, the commission was constituted with eight members, headed by Badiul Alam Majumdar, through a gazette notification issued by the Cabinet Division.
-The Legislative and Parliamentary Affairs Division of the Ministry of Law, Justice, and Parliamentary Affairs is providing secretarial support to the commission, while the Election Commission Secretariat is assisting the commission for operational convenience.
+This commission was formed on 3 October 2024 with a brief to establish a representative and effective democracy in Bangladesh by ensuring free, fair, and participatory elections through the reform of the existing electoral system.
+The commission is headed by Badiul Alam Majumdar under a gazette notification issued by the Cabinet Division.
+The Legislative and Parliamentary Affairs Division of the Ministry of Law, Justice, and Parliamentary Affairs provides secretarial support to the commission, and the Election Commission Secretariat also assists the commission.

-The list of members is given below: